templep/templep.github.io/index.md

 # Presentation

+I am currently a post-doc in the PReCISE research center at the university of Namur.
+I am working on the VeryLearn EoS project with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.

-I am a 3-rd year PhD student working at Université de Rennes and IRISA lab in the [DiverSE](http://diverse.irisa.fr/) working group in Rennes (France).
+Previously, I passed my PhD working at Université de Rennes and IRISA lab in the [DiverSE](http://diverse.irisa.fr/) working group in Rennes (France).

-My supervisors are [Mathieu Acher](http://www.mathieuacher.com/) and [Jean-Marc JEZEQUEL](http://people.irisa.fr/Jean-Marc.Jezequel/).
+My supervisors were [Mathieu Acher](http://www.mathieuacher.com/) and [Jean-Marc JEZEQUEL](http://people.irisa.fr/Jean-Marc.Jezequel/).
+The topic was: leveraging configurability of configurable software systems in order to test those software systems.

-I am working on testing Computer vision algorithms with the use of Software Engineering techniques. (more in the PhD topic section)
+I emphasized my studies on Computer Vision algorithms (more in the PhD topic section).

 Furthermore, I am a tennis player.
 I began to play tennis at 6 until my 18.
 I stopped to focus on my studies and started again during my PhD.